kaleda/MET/README.md

 This is the repository for the manuscript:

 Denton, K.K., Ram, Y., and Feldman, M.W.
-(In press.)
-Conditions that favour cumulative cultural evolution. <i>Philosophical Transactions of the Royal Society B.</i>
+(2023).
+Conditions that favour cumulative cultural evolution. <i>Philosophical Transactions of the Royal Society B</i>, 378(1872): 20210400

 ### License